polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/index.md

 - [Rust for Substrate](/fundamentals/rust-basics/) highlights the specific Rust features—including traits, generics, associated types, and macros—that you should be most familiar with to build a Substrate-based blockchain.

-- [Offchain operations](/fundamentals/offchain-operations/) explores reasons for handling some operations off the chain and alternatives for performing those offchain operations.
+- [Offchain operations](/fundamentals/offchain-operations/) explores reasons for handling some operations offchain and alternatives for performing those offchain operations.

+- [Light clients in Substrate Connect](/fundamentals/light-clients-in-substrate-connect/) describes how to use Substrate Connect to integrate a light client into your applications and enable interaction with any Substrate-based chain.

+- [Cross-consensus messaging](/fundamentals/xcm-communication/) provides an overview of cross-consensus communication and the cross-consensus messaging (XCM) format.

 After you digest the information in these introductory sections, you'll be ready to start designing, building, and testing your own custom blockchain solution.